Ayanna Yonemura, Ph.D.

 The IODHP emphasizes cultural humility and inclusive research practices, fostering community building which enriches our university and society.

 Elijah is a fourth-year pre-medical student from Sacramento, California.
-He serves as the Secretary of Sacramento State's Black Healthcare Club.
+He is a former IODHP research associate and serves as the Secretary of Sacramento State's Black Healthcare Club.

 Our Sociological Imaginations